tarantool/metrics/doc/monitoring/api_reference.rst

 - Quantile 0 is the value of the first, minimum element.
 In this example, it's 1.
 - Quantile 1 is the value of the last, maximum element.
 In this example, it's 8.
 - Quantile 0.5 is the value of the median element.
 In this example, it's 7.
-This means that the smaller half of our measurements gives a spread of values ​​from 1 to 7.
+This means that the smaller half of our measurements gives a spread of values from 1 to 7.
 The larger one, from 7 to 8.

-It's worth noting that calculating quantiles requires resources, so it makes sense to calculate no more than one, for example: 0.95 - the majority of measurements.
+Note that calculating quantiles requires resources, so it makes sense to calculate no more than one, for example: 0.95 - the majority of measurements.

 With a large number of measurements per second, a significant amount of memory would be required to